Napoli win fifth Italian Cup on violent Rome night

 “My biggest regret is not being able to enjoy the final as I should have been able to due to what happened before the match.
 I think that was the case for everyone.”

-The match had looked in danger of being canceled as news of the shooting filtered through.
+The match had looked in danger of being cancelled as news of the shooting filtered through.

 Police said in a statement that the incident did not appear to be linked to broader clashes in the Tor di Quinto area, with rival supporters throwing firecrackers and other objects at each other before the game.